House Bill 6

 Ohio Citizen Action did not participate in petition circulation initially, at Ohioans Against Corporate Bailouts' request.
 In the final month of petitioning, we did hold "open house" events at our offices in both Cleveland and Cincinnati and other similar events at locally-owned businesses around the state where petitioners could connect with our members and supporters.
 For the final week of the petitioning, we were officially brought on board by Ohioans Against Corporate Bailouts and engaged staff and volunteers to circulate petitions in a final valiant effort.

 Ohioans Against Corporate Bailouts was ultimately unable to get the nearly 266,000 signatures required in 90 days.
-However, a lawsuit claiming that the referendum effort should receive an extension in order to actually receive the full 90 days (the case notes that the campaign lost 38 days due to back and forth with the Secretary of State’s office over petition summary language), is awaiting a final decision.
+A lawsuit claiming that the referendum effort should receive an extension in order to actually receive the full 90 days (the case notes that the campaign lost 38 days due to back and forth with the Secretary of State’s office over petition summary language) was awaiting a decision until Jan.
+22, 2020.
+At that time, it was reported that Ohioans Against Corporate Bailouts withdrew the case.
+The group's spokesperson, Gene Pierce, told The Columbus Dispatch.
+"We decided we did not have the resources to continue the fight.